devflowinc/ruby-sdk/README.md

 1. Update the version in `.travis.yml` to match that of the OpenAPI spec
 2. Run `npx @openapitools/openapi-generator-cli generate -i openapi.json -g ruby`
+3. Remove any changes outside of `lib` that affect the overall gem

 ### Publishing